Blueberries are one of the best Fruit on this Planet

 Blueberries have the highest antioxidant capacity of all the popular fruits and vegetables.
 Flavonoids appear to be the berries’ antioxidant with the greatest impact.

-protect your body from free radicals, which are unstable molecules that can damage your cells and contribute to aging and diseases, such as cancer .
+Blueberries are the king of antioxidant foods.
+They protect your body from free radicals, which are unstable molecules that can damage your cells and contribute to aging and diseases, such as cancer .

-Blueberries are believed to have one of the highest antioxidant levels of all common fruits and vegetables
+Blueberries are believed to have one of the highest antioxidant levels of all common fruits and vegetables.

 The main antioxidant compounds in blueberries belong to a family of polyphenols antioxidants called flavonoids.